videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-1.0.x/api/sdk-reference/videosdk-class/methods.md

 ### createMicrophoneAudioTrack

 - You can create a Audio Track using `createMicrophoneAudioTrack()` method of `VideoSDK` class.
-- This method can be used to create audio track using different encoding parameters and noise cancellation configration.
+- This method can be used to create audio track using different encoding parameters and noise cancellation configuration.

 #### Parameters